When to visit the vet?

 Causes

-Another important factor is heart failure, where the heart is no longer able to pump sufficient amounts of blood through the body.
-This can occur acutely, for example due to a heart attack (less common in cats than in humans), or develop chronically over a longer period.
+Another important factor is heart failure, in which the heart is no longer able to pump sufficient amounts of blood through the body.
+This can occur acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention., for example due to a heart attack (rarer in cats than in humans), or be chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. and develop over a longer period.

 Symptoms

 The symptoms of cardiogenic shock in cats are often non-specific and can easily be confused with other diseases.
-The most common signs include apathy, weakness, rapid or irregular heartbeat, difficulty breathing, and pale mucous membranes.
+Common signs include apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., weakness, a fast or irregular heartbeat, shortness of breath, and pale mucous membranes.
 Cats may also show signs of Restlessness or anxiety.

 Diagnosis